mjskay/ggdist/cran-comments.md

 ## Submission comments
-This submission addresses errors in tests on CRAN due to changes in brms.
+This submission addresses an error in tests on CRAN due to changes in brms.

-Some other bugfixes have been made and some features added since the previous release (see NEWS.md).
+In addition, a number of new features have been added, including a new "meta-geom", geom_slabinterval(), that underlies a variety of geometries designed for visualizing distributions.
+See NEWS.md.

 ## Test environments
-* Linux (travis), R-release 3.6.0
+* Linux (travis), R-release 3.6.2
-* Windows 10 (local), R-release 3.6.0
+* Windows 10 (local), R-release 3.6.2
-* Windows 10 (local), R-devel 3.7.0 2019-06-01 r76631
+* Windows 10 (local), R-devel 2020-01-24 r77710
-* Windows (win-builder), R-release 3.6.0
+* Windows (win-builder), R-release 3.6.2
-* Windows (win-builder), R-devel 2019-06-01 r76631

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 2 notes:

+> checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Matthew Kay <mjskay@umich.edu>'

+  Size of tarball: 6211495 bytes

+> checking installed package size ...
+NOTE
+    installed size is  5.8Mb
+    sub-directories of 1Mb or more:
+      doc   4.8Mb

+Per the instructions in Writing CRAN Extensions, the doc folder is less than 5MB.
+The documentation size is a result of the fact that tidybayes vignettes comprehensively cover the geoms in the package to aid users in understanding the possible combinations of options available.
+This is difficult to demonstrate without providing visual examples.

 ## Downstream dependencies
-There is one downstream dependency for this package: trialr.
-Its tests pass with the latest version of tidybayes.
+There are two downstream dependencies for this package: trialr and mcp.
+Tests for both pass with the latest version of tidybayes.